FIND ME ON

 Mostly focused on building out hiring pipelines and attracting talent, leading effectively and strategic planning, and effective execution at a team level.

-The first half was good, then it got a bit repetitive toward the end.
+The first half was good, then it got repetitive toward the end.

 The Graveyard Book